jon-brandy/hackthebox/Categories/Machines/Headless/README.md

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/09d37dd9-00dc-4215-9e16-90df99810102)

-9. Seems we still got the warning, lastly let's identify whether it only validate the `alert()` usage or not, let's set the onerror to steal the cookie and send it to our local python server.
+9. Seems we still got the warning, lastly let's identify which request header is vulnerable to XSS.
+10. To test it, let's use burpsuite.

 ```txt
 PAYLOAD: